 Medical Malpractice Attorneys in Seattle

 We trust our doctors and nurses to be focused and professional in providing healthcare to us.
-However, there are some times when doctors make mistakes during diagnosis, treatment, or surgery.
-In some cases, these errors are so serious that patients suffer harm and require additional medical treatment.
+However, there are times when doctors fail to warn, diagnose, or monitor their patients.
+In some cases, these failures are so serious that patients suffer harm and require additional medical treatment.